 We measure latency as the time it takes from transaction sequencing until it has been executed in the units of $d$.
-Since our experiments simulated only the sequencing and execution steps, we assume no additional significant overhead at dissemination and consensus steps and we do not account for the existing latency that they introduce.
-Additionally, since the simulation has no mechanisms to dynamically vary the time dedicated to sequencing, we assume that in each case sequencing takes time until a worker becomes available.

-Latency values below 1 indicate early execution due to worker availability.
-Values between 1 and 2 indicate normal execution, and values above 2 indicate that the transaction has been deferred.
+Since our experiments simulated only the sequencing and execution steps, we assume no additional significant overhead at the dissemination and consensus steps and we do not account for the existing latency that they introduce.
+Additionally, since the simulation has no mechanisms to dynamically vary the time dedicated to sequencing, we assume that in each case sequencing runs until a worker becomes available.
+Latency values below $1$ indicate early execution due to worker availability.
+Values between $1$ and $2$ indicate normal execution, and values above $2$ indicate that the transaction has been deferred.
 Canceled transactions are unaccounted for, meaning that the reported latency does not capture the full cost of congestion for affected users.

-Results of the experiments are given in Tables~\ref{table:Table continued} and~\ref{table:Table spiked}.
-The genetic sequencer consistently achieves the highest validator profit under sustained congestion.
-It outperforms the GP baseline by 16\% for the Sui dataset and 4\% for the Ethereum-based dataset.
-For the congestion spike scenario, the genetic sequencer clears congestion significantly faster than the baseline, reducing the post-spike recovery time from 60 to 25 blocks on the Sui dataset and from 20 to 8 blocks on the ETH-based dataset, with results being consistent even under perturbation.
-LET does achieve the highest throughput but at a significant cost to validator profit while the genetic sequencer consistently improves on the baseline throughput.
-The latency is broadly comparable across non-fair sequencers, though these figures should be interpreted cautiously, as the assumption of equal sequencing time is unrealistic.
-In practice the genetic algorithm will require more computation time than the heuristic baselines.
-Fair ordering imposed a profit penalty of approximately 50\% and failed to clear congestion on the Sui dataset.
+Results are given in \ifaft{Tables 3 and 4 in Appendix A of our extended paper~\cite{pugatsov2026blockchain}}\else{Tables~\ref{table:Table continued} and~\ref{table:Table spiked} (Appendix~\ref{app:additional_results})}\fi.
+The genetic sequencer consistently achieves the highest validator profit under sustained congestion, outperforming the GP baseline by respectively $16$\% and $4$\% for the Sui and Ethereum-based datasets.
+For the congestion spike scenario, the genetic sequencer clears congestion faster than the baseline, reducing the post-spike recovery time from $60$ to $25$ blocks on the Sui dataset and from $20$ to $8$ blocks on the ETH-based dataset, with consistent results even under perturbation.
+LET achieves the highest throughput at a significant cost to validator profit while the genetic sequencer consistently improves on the baseline throughput.
+Latency is broadly comparable across non-fair sequencers, though these figures should be interpreted cautiously, as the assumption of equal sequencing time is unrealistic.
+Fair ordering imposed a profit penalty of approximately $50$\% and failed to clear congestion on the Sui dataset.